JaneliaSciComp/claude-howto/Walkthrough.md

-# Janelia Claude-a-thon (Dec 16, 2025)
+# Janelia Claude-a-thon

 This is a hands-on hacking session for new users of Claude Code to build familiarity with its capabilities.
-Experienced users are welcome to attend and help new users to get started.

 ## Agenda